KingCrab84/full-template-asianfood/README.md

 ### Footer

 The footer contains the social media links.
-These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to T4Tri's site.
+These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to Asian Street Food site.
 There is also a hover effect over the links, again to improve user experiance.

 \
 &nbsp;